majidbahader86/BioBuddy/README.md

 /backend - FastAPI backend code
 /frontend - Frontend application code
 /uploads - Uploaded images and user files
-/images - Static images used in the app
 /static - Static frontend resources like HTML
 .env - Environment variables (not included in repo) history.json - Log file for predictions and interactions